Fairness and Fallacy#

 “If a test to detect a disease whose prevalence is 1/1000 has a false positive rate of 5%, what is the chance that a person found to have a positive result actually has the disease, assuming you know nothing about the person’s symptoms or signs?”

 What they call “prevalence” is what I’ve been calling “base rate”.
-And what they call the “false positive rate” is the complement of specificity, so a false positive rate of 5% corresponds to a sensitivity of 95%.
+And what they call the “false positive rate” is the complement of specificity, so a false positive rate of 5% corresponds to a specificity of 95%.

 Before I tell you the results of the experiment, let’s work out the answer to the question.
 We are not given the sensitivity of the test, so I’ll make the optimistic assumption that it is 99%.
 The following table shows the results.